 5-5.
 Do the answers we give God solely impact us?
 What benefits can others receive from our acts of obedience?

 5-6.
-Do you ever try to come up with your own solutions rather than seek His help?
+Do you ever try to devise your own solutions rather than seek His help?

 5-7.
 Do you think God is for or against you?

 5-8.
-What ultimate proof has God given that He is for you and He is seeking you?
+What ultimate proof has God given that He is for you and is seeking you?

 5-9.
 How can we categorize why people seek Jesus?